microsoft/Application-Insights-Workbooks/README.md

        |- Category folder 2
 ...
 ```
-Each report (Workbooks is shown above) consists of a list of categories (like Performance, Usage, Events, and etc) and each category has a list of templates.
-So think of category as template group as depicted below:
+The template galleries of the Workbooks and Cohorts tools are organized into categories, like Business Hypotheses, Performance, and Usage.
+Each category can contain many templates.
 ![Image of category view](https://github.com/Microsoft/Application-Insights-Workbooks/blob/master/_assets/CategoryView.png)

-To define a category, we need to specify categoryResources.json file per the category folder.
-The categoryResources.json file contains localized versions of a name, and a description.
-To define, please write the following format of json.
+To define a category, specify a categoryResources.json file per the category folder.
+The categoryResources.json file contains localized versions of the category name, and a description.
+Here's an example categoryResources.json file.
 ```
 {
     "en-us": {"name":"Business Hypotheses", "description": "Long description goes here"},